 The aim of the academic program is to challenge the students to the limits of their capability.
 Students are leveled for math.
 The world today demands that students be work-oriented and achievement-oriented.
 With the cooperation of parents, the school makes every effort to develop those characteristics in its students.
 The school is aided in its efforts by a full-time librarian, a music program for all students, and a full time physical education teacher.
 Capable eighth grade students are enrolled in Algebra I, Biology I, and English I. Students receive high school credit for these courses.
 High school credit courses are taught by faculty members certified on the secondary level.
 The school assures that students have updated textbooks and appropriate supplementary material.
 The library facility is computerized and is being upgraded with substantial new book purchases.
 A commitment has been made to equip the school with the latest in technology.
 Computers are throughout the school, and a computer literacy for all students is a priority.
 Technology is an integral part of the school curriculum.
 Students in grades 6-8 are engaged in an iPad 1:1 program.

 St. Joseph School staff rewards and teaches self-discipline, self-respect, and respect for the rights of others.
 It does so with parental support and cooperation.
 Self-discipline is nurtured in a caring environment that allows for individual differences.
 The school teaches students love for their neighbors both near and far.
 The school faculty and staff attempt to assure that students have positive experiences each day they attend school.

 General School Environment

 Effort is made to break the routine for students from time to time.
-Holiday parties, a Mardi Gras Parade, field trip days, Grandparents' Day, and popcorn treats by the Home and School have become an integral part of the school year.
+Holiday parties, a Mardi Gras Parade, field trip days, Grandparents' Day, etc. have become an integral part of the school year.
 These activities develop a school spirit that is both healthful and enjoyable.
 The gymnasium provides an excellent venue for many of these activities.
 School is not only a place for hard work, but also a place for fun and friendship.